SCADA CER · M2 · The Resilience Officer 0

 What happens next

-You don't pick up the Nokia.
+You don't pick up.
 You text the ward nurse: "Tell Lena I love her.
 I'll call in 10 minutes.
 I'm at work and a thing is happening."

 You watch the dosage bar climb.
-At second 6, the in-line sensor at the output detects the spike.
-Automatic flush diversion engages.
+At second 6, the in-line sensor detects the spike.
+Flush diversion engages.
 The bar peaks and corrects.
 Twenty-three seconds.

-You log the spike at 22:43, six minutes after the start of the event.
-You log your manual override engagement (which was redundant, the in-line did its job, but you engaged it anyway).
-You note that you remained at the console throughout.
+You log the spike at 22:43.
+You log your manual override (redundant, but you engaged it anyway).
+You note you remained at the console throughout.

 At 22:48 you ring Lena back.
-You speak for four minutes.
+Four minutes.
 You tell her you love her in Spanish.

 The HVAC crew is on-site.
 You see one of them, a sandy-haired man in coveralls, pass the open control-room door at 22:43.
 You raise your hand.
 He nods.
 He keeps walking.
 You do not yet know his name.